 Any waste produced from a business is classified in law as commercial waste.
 The Controlled Waste (England and Wales) Regulations 2012 details how was is classified, including waste generated by farms, pubs, self-catering accommodation, hotels, B&Bs and guesthouses when occupied by paying guests.

-A commercial business must arrange waste removal with the Council or another licenced waste carrier.
+A commercial business must arrange waste collection with the Council, or another licenced waste carrier.
 It is the responsibility of the trader to dispose of their waste in accordance with the Duty of Care Act 1990.

 The Environment Agency has produced a useful guide to help businesses to manage their waste called Right Waste, Right Place. www.rightwasterightplace.com